-I’m going to dive right into a roundup of the best convertible car seats reviewed in 2019, along with the pros and cons of each.
-We have the Chicco Nextfit, so I’ll delve a little deeper there so you have more insight into that particular model if it’s in your consideration set.
+I’m going to dive right into a roundup of the best convertible car seats, along with the pros and cons of each.
+We have a Chicco Nextfit, a Britax Marathon, and an Evenflo Tribute, so I’ll delve a little deeper there.

 This post probably contains affiliate links.
 That means if you buy something using one of my links I may receive a small commission – at no additional cost to you!
 How cool is that?
 It’s kind of boring, but feel free to read my full disclosure if you want more info